esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 informing us, that for this dataset a spectral smoothing of 3Hz required 5 Slepian tapers.

 .. hint::
-   Try typing ``fft_spectra.log`` into your intepreter and have a look at :doc:`Trace Your Steps: Data Logs </user/logging>` to learn more about Syncopy's logging features
+   Try typing ``fft_spectra.log`` into your interpreter and have a look at :doc:`Trace Your Steps: Data Logs </user/logging>` to learn more about Syncopy's logging features

 To quickly have something for the eye we can plot the power spectrum using the generic :func:`syncopy.singlepanelplot`::

   fft_spectra.singlepanelplot()